Mount Vernon Belvedere Improvement Association

 The President shall have the authority to appoint members of the Association to positions to assist the President in carrying out the duties of that office.

-The Association is a voluntary, non-profit organization and no remuneration shall be paid (except for necessary expenses incurred in carrying out the business of the Association) to any Member.
-However, the Board is empowered to appoint an Executive Directors, and appropriate staff to assist the Executive Director, at as the Board shall, from time to time, determine.
+The Association is a voluntary, non-profit organization, and no remuneration shall be paid (except for necessary expenses incurred in carrying out the business of the Association) to any Member.
+However, the Board is empowered to appoint and compensate an Executive Director, and appropriate staff to assist the Executive Director, as the Board shall, from time to time, determine.

 Amendments to By-Laws